 Does my insurance cover towing costs?

-Some insurance policies include towing as part of roadside assistance coverage.
-Check your policy or contact your provider for details.
+Some insurance policies include towing as part of their roadside assistance coverage.
+Premium insurance packages often cover the full cost of a 10-mile tow, while basic coverage might have a reimbursement limit.
+Check your policy details or contact your provider to understand your specific coverage and any applicable deductibles.

 Are there free towing options?